Course Catalog 2024-2025

 ECO 271 The Economics of Climate Change (4 Credits)

 Climate change has been recognized as "the major, overriding environmental issue of our time, and the single greatest challenge facing environmental regulators” by the United Nations Secretary General.
-In this class we use the tools of economics to analyze and understand the many challenges of climate change.
-Topics covered include climate damages, market failure and externalities, emissions standards and taxes, cap and trade, discounting, risk and uncertainty, mitigation and integrated assessment models, adaptation, development, and gender.
+This course uses the tools of economics to analyze and understand the many challenges of climate change.
+Discussions include climate damages, market failure and externalities, emissions standards and taxes, cap and trade, discounting, risk and uncertainty, mitigation and integrated assessment models, adaptation, development, and gender.
 Prerequisites: ECO 220 and ECO 250. {S}

 Fall, Spring, Alternate Years